by Sol Ta Triane and Sifu Clarity Pei-Ling Triane

 —John 3:3 - 7 (KJV)

 Great spiritual teachers often use metaphors.
 Jesus taught the metaphor of becoming like a small child, a baby.
 What is this baby metaphor?
 Babies represent complete, utter openness, magical-ness and nonconceptuality.
-The baby is a representation of not clinging, a mind not filled with ideas and preconceptions.
+The baby is a symbol of not clinging, a mind not filled with ideas and preconceptions.

 Jesus is cautioning against becoming arrogant.
 True humbleness is a clear, nonconceptual mind.
 It requires an act of humility for an adult to become like a small child and let go of conceptual arrogance and egotism.
 Think of it scientifically: to have an open mind like a baby, what will you have to do?
 You will need to humble yourself regarding who you think you are and all of your self-importance because a baby is nonconceptual.
 The baby’s mind is open and simultaneously aware.